batmaster/react-superadmin/DEVELOPER_SUMMARY.md

 ## Notes for Next Session

-- ✅ ArrayInput component is complete with PR #426 created
+- ✅ ArrayInput component is complete with PR #426 open and ready for review
 - ✅ All tests are passing for implemented components
 - ✅ Documentation includes live examples (with proper MDX syntax)
 - ✅ CRUD component testing has been significantly improved
+- ✅ All changes committed and pushed to remote branch
 - 🔄 Continue with ResourceForm and ResourceShow testing completion
 - 📋 Pick next component from GitHub Projects for implementation
 - ⚠️ **CRITICAL**: Remember MDX syntax - `{/\* ... */}` is correct, not